aslanmehrabi/Medical_Doctor_Office_Organizer_System/README.md

 # Medical_Doctor_Office_Organizer_System
-A Software to organize a Medical Doctor (Physician) Office
+A Software to organize Booking system of a Medical Doctor (Physician) Office